JetBrains-Research/code-quality-ij-server/docs/inspections/python/best_practice.md

 ```

 Default descriptions: `Access to a protected member {0} of a class`, `Access to a protected member {0} of a module`
+Adapted description: `Access to a protected member {0} of a class is not recommended`, `Access to a protected member {0} of a module is not recommended`

+DISABLE
 2. Example:
 ```python
 # File 1